 The James A. Cannavino Library, truly the center of campus, offers a variety of spaces to accommodate individual and group studying.
-Students are encouraged to utilize the Library's physical book, periodical, and DVD collections, in addition to extensive online holdings, including e-books, streaming video titles, and electronic journals.
+Students are encouraged to utilize the Library's physical book, periodical, graphic novel, and DVD collections, in addition to extensive online holdings, including e-books, streaming video titles, and electronic journals.
 All are easily accessed through Fox Hunt, the Library's online search engine.
-Subject guides and course pathfinders designed for specific classes are also available to assist in research.
-These resources are available from the library's web page at http://library.marist.edu and can be accessed from on and off campus.
+Subject guides and course specific research guides are also available to assist in research.
+These resources are available from the Library's webpage at https://library.marist.edu and can be accessed from on and off campus.
 The library is also the largest computer lab on campus, providing access to 80 PCs.
 Reference librarians are available to assist students with their information needs by virtual appointment, by phone at Ext.
-3292, by chat, and by e-mail at Ask-A-Librarian@marist.libanswers.com.
+3292, by chat, and by email at Ask-A-Librarian@marist.libanswers.com.